DaviAraujoCC/Githubrunner-operator/README.md

 When we began to use self hosted runners the main problem was how to increase the number of runners when the developers are using the runners at the same time.
 This operator do this by creating a new replica of the runner when the percentage of idle runners is less than 40% and deleting the replica when the percentage of idle runners is more than 80%.

-This project is a fork from https://github.com/hurbcom/github-runner-autoscale
+This project was influenced from https://github.com/hurbcom/github-runner-autoscale

 ## Instalation

-We will use our another project with the self host image of github runner in docker (https://github.com/hurbcom/github-runner-image)

 To begin the installattion we need to create the image from the operator and push to a repository: